Which place is cheaper, Rome or Barcelona?

 You'll find nightlife and live music around the city of Rome.
 Since there is so much to do in the area, one day is probably not enough for all of it.
 It has many unique tourist attractions and fascinating things to do.

 Barcelona is a fun place to experience.
-It's also a great beach destination, too.
+The old town is one of the main draws for visitors.
 But since there are so many activities, you'll likely want to spend more than a weekend exploring.
 The entire region has so many activities, and you'll want time to do everything.

 You'll find live music and food around the bustling big city of Rome.
 A weekend is usually not enough time for a trip here as there is plenty to do.
 This city offers a variety of activities to choose from.